-The community of Kintore began in the early 1980s when the Pintubi moved back to their traditional homelands from the government settlement of Papunya.
+The community of Kintore began in the early 1980s when Pintubi people moved back to their traditional homelands from the government settlement of Papunya.
 Know locally as Walungurru, Kintore is situated 530km west of Alice Springs in the Pintubi homelands.

 The community forms part of the Luritja Pintubi Ward of the MacDonnell Regional Council as its population of 454 residents are predominantly Pintubi speakers with a small population of Luritja and some Warlpiri people.